Polished Fushun amber piece with perfectly preserved midge insect.

 • Composition: C₁₀H₁₆O (succinic acid contributes to its “electrifying” static charge).

-• Hardness: 2–2.5 on Mohs scale (soft; can be scratched by fingernails).
+• Hardness: 2–2.5 on Mohs scale (so soft it can be scratched by a fingernail).

-• Density: 1.05–1.10 g/cm³ (floats in saltwater).
+• Density: 1.05–1.10 g/cm³ (it floats in saltwater).

 • Optical Traits: